Table of Contents

 Ad Analysis: Which Digital Advertising Metrics Matter?

 Choosing the right digital advertising metrics to track and measure is crucial to your campaign’s success.
-If you aren’t tracking advertising efforts correctly, you’ll never know what’s working, and you won’t be able to communicate success to your clients.
+If you aren’t tracking advertising efforts correctly through marketing automation software and tools, you’ll never know what’s working, and you won’t be able to communicate success to your clients.

 Determining your core ROI goals means you’ll be able to measure data that tells the story of how your target audience interacted with your ads.